We offer a range of team and individual sport and recreation programs for people of any ability. Explore the options now.

-Lawn Bowls for Vision Impaired and Blind People
+Lawn Bowls for people who are Vision Impaired and Blind

 Lawn bowls is played for the challenge and competition, personal enjoyment and the pleasure of spending time outdoors and for social interaction.
 It is also a low-impact, therapeutic form of exercise.

 When playing lawn bowls, members with a vision impairment are accompanied by their own sighted helper who are also a member of the club.
-For beginners, bowls are available for use on the day and free coaching assistance is always available on the day of the game.
+For beginners, bowls are available for use and free coaching assistance is always available on the day of the game.

-Lawn Bowls is a sport suitable for all people over the age of 12 and low vision is no barrier when it comes to playing lawn bowls.
+Lawn Bowls is a sport suitable for all people over the age of 12 - and low vision is no barrier when it comes to playing.

-Weekly game each Sunday from September to April (excluding Christmas period).
+Weekly games each Sunday from September to April (excluding Christmas period).

-Games are hosted by different clubs each week; some are Metropolitan and some Country areas.
+Games are hosted by different clubs each week; some are metropolitan and others are country areas.

-Yearly membership is free for the first year and then $60 per adult and $30 if under 18 years of age
+Yearly membership is free for the first year and thereafter $60 per adult and $30 if under 18 years of age.

 Members of Blind Bowls Victoria have the opportunity of competing in State, National and International championships.

-National championships are held annually throughout Australia and International championships are held every 4 years in participating Commonwealth countries.
+National championships are held annually throughout Australia and International championships are held every four years in participating Commonwealth countries.